 Lower and Middle School students change classes throughout the day.
 This allows for discipline-specific curriculum to be emphasized while maintaining focus on multisensory strategies.
 Students attend seven classes per day plus homeroom.
 Classes are 45 minutes long Monday through Thursday.
 Classes on Friday are 30 minutes long and students are dismissed at 12:30.
 Friday afternoons are devoted to discussing of the needs of individual students, groups of students, and professional development for the staff.

 - Am Group (third grade), has a primary teacher for social studies, literature, and science that allows for a block of time to be dedicated to using those content areas as a means to equip students with the ability to recognize, process, and organize the basic elements of language.
-Am Group also has tutorial, math, math lab, music/art/drama, and homeroom.
+Am Group also has tutorial, math, math lab, music/art/drama, cognitive, and homeroom.

-- Star Group (fourth grade), receives English language arts, tutorial, math, math lab, science, literature, music/art/drama, and homeroom.
+- Star Group (fourth grade), receives English language arts, tutorial, math, math lab, science, literature, music/art/drama, cognitive, and homeroom.

-- D Group (fifth grade), receives tutorial, social studies, literature, science, math, *fluency lab class, music/art/drama, and homeroom.
+- D Group (fifth grade), receives tutorial, social studies, literature, science, math, *fluency lab class, music/art/drama, cognitive, and homeroom.

 - E and M Groups (sixth and seventh grades), receive tutorial, social studies, literature, science, math, English language arts, music/art/drama, and homeroom.
 Advanced writing, organization, assistive technology, and critical thinking are emphasized.
 Students are expected to produce lengthier and more complex work with greater independence.